Drummingcoder/bus-website/README.md

 The website can now be viewed and used.
 The data entered in the reservation form will be stored in database.db.

+A note on AI: Github Copilot was used to generate the backend (server.js) and edit some of the front end files (index.html, script.js).
+The rest was done by a human.